The Categories of Lubin-Tate and Drinfeld Bundles: Introduction

 \subsection{Outline of the Paper}

-In Section \ref{sect:smoothSLreps} and Section \ref{sect:generalities} we prove some general technical results regarding equivariant vector bundles arising from certain semi-linear representations, which we use in many places throughout the rest of the paper.
+In Section \ref{sect:smoothSLreps} and Section \ref{sect:generalities} we prove some general technical results regarding equivariant vector bundles arising from certain semilinear representations, which we use in many places throughout the rest of the paper.
 We advise the reader to skip these sections and refer back to them when necessary.
 In Section \ref{sect:LTDRbundles} we relate the infinitesimal action of $G$ on Drinfeld spaces with the action of the tangent sheaf.
-In Section \ref{sect:DRside0} we prove Theorem C (Theorem \ref{thm:mainthmLT0}), and use this description to establish properties of $\Vect^{G_0}(\Omega)$.
+In Section \ref{sect:DRside0} we describe the category of $G_0$-equivariant Lubin-Tate bundles (Theorem \ref{thm:mainthmLT0}), and use this description to establish properties of $\Vect^{G_0}_{\LT}(\Omega)$.
 In Section \ref{sect:DRside} we prove Theorem A that $\Psi_H$ is an equivalence onto the category of $G$-equivariant Lubin-Tate bundles (Theorem \ref{thm:finalmainthmLT}).
-In Section \ref{sect:G0finite} we prove Theorem B and show that the essential image of $\Psi_H$ is also equal to the category of $G^0$-finite bundles (Theorem \ref{thm:finiteVB}), before establishing some properties of $\Psi_H$ including Theorem D (Theorem \ref{thm:twists}).
+In Section \ref{sect:G0finite} we prove Theorem B and show that the essential image of $\Psi_H$ is also equal to the category of $G^0$-finite bundles (Theorem \ref{thm:finiteVB2}), before establishing some properties of $\Psi_H$ in Section \ref{sect:properties} including Theorem C (Theorem \ref{thm:twists}).